Interactive sculptures for everyone!

 Scribble is an evolution of community lead, public space re-thinking work inspired by SAFESPACESSOTON, CLUBHOUSE, SPACETOCREATE and #RESHAPINGTHESQUARE

-It started when I took a ride into Southampton with a roll of black and white film inside a medium format camera to photograph 12 spaces in Southampton (that some may consider unused, neglected, ignored or underwhelming).
+It started when I took a ride into Southampton with a roll of black-and-white film in a medium-format camera to photograph 12 spaces in Southampton.

-After developing the negatives by hand at home, I printed off copies of each location and began scribbling over the top using tracing paper and Posca pens.
+After developing the negatives by hand at home, I printed copies of each location and began scribbling over them with tracing paper and acrylic pens.

-I picked 3 colours, and approached it with the idea that one would represent an object or sculpture placed within the space and the others would capture the movement of people interacting with the areas, objects or each other.
+I picked 3 colours, and approached it with the idea that one would represent an object or sculpture placed within the space, one would capture the movement of people interacting with the areas, and the other would convey a feeling or emotion.

-It’s extremely abstract but was incredibly fun and it sparked an idea of how could this be brought to life.
+It’s extremely abstract but was incredibly fun, and it sparked an idea of how this could be brought to life with physical objects, in real spaces with real people and emotions.

-Scribble has since evolved into a collection of physical sculptures that can be reconfigured in endless ways and exhibited to encourage movement and interaction within public spaces.
+Scribble has since evolved into a collection of physical sculptures that can be reconfigured in endless ways and exhibited to encourage movement and spark conversations and new interactions within public spaces.

-This physical iteration has been made possible by the support and funding of John Hansard Gallery and has enabled Rich Holland and I to explore how this could be achieved.
-As part of this process, we have (and continue) to explore designs and materials that balance the idea of accessibility, modularity, durability, and innovation.
+This has been made possible by the support and funding of John Hansard Gallery and has enabled Rich Holland and I to explore how we could bring this project to life.
+As part of this process, we have (and continue) to explore designs and materials that balance the idea of accessibility, modularity, durability, and innovation, and are currently working on part 2 in the New Forest

 The initial iteration utilises custom-fabricated weathering steel, and the initial exhibition of these objects marks the start of their story, there is much more to come…